Whimsy Stick

 TL;DR

-Jumping is not a manners problem.
-By contrast, it is an arousal problem.
-In fact, your dog is not jumping to be rude.
-Specifically, they are flooded with excitement and the physical act of launching is the only discharge they know.
-So every method that tries to stop jumping without addressing the arousal behind it produces temporary suppression that collapses the moment excitement spikes again.
+Jumping is not a manners problem-it is an arousal problem.
+Your dog is not jumping to be rude.
+They are flooded with excitement and the physical act of launching is the only discharge they know.
+Every method that tries to stop jumping without addressing the arousal behind it produces temporary suppression that collapses the moment excitement spikes again.

 What actually works: drain predatory drive before high-risk moments.
-Plus build impulse control under real arousal.
-Then teach a specific incompatible behavior as the non-negotiable replacement.
-Finally, enforce calm as the entry ticket to all greetings.
-In short, most dogs show measurable improvement within 1 to 2 weeks when applied every time by every person the dog interacts with.
+Build impulse control under real arousal.
+Teach a specific incompatible behavior as the non-negotiable replacement.
+Enforce calm as the entry ticket to all greetings.
+Most dogs show measurable improvement within 1 to 2 weeks when every person applies the same rules every time.
 For the broader behavior framework, see the behavior problems flirt pole fixes pillar.

 Who This Guide Is For